 We also really liked the features on the Samsonite Inova 20, including the integrated TSA lock and the ability to separate the two sides of the bag with a zippered divider, which provides useful separation for dirty and clean clothes.

-The material that a bag is made from will affect the durability as well.
+Material greatly affects durability.
 The Briggs and Riley Baseline Domestic is made from ballistic nylon and scored high in this metric.
 It won't stop a bullet from going through your bag, but it will resist scratches and dirt, and it was the only bag to come through our review process without a scratch on it.
 One reason travelers prefer to use carry-on luggage over checked bags is that you tend to be easier on your gear than airport employees, as according to one baggage handler, they never "do anything with finesse."
 Carrying your bags on a plane also avoids them being carted over belts, in carts, and in and out of holds on planes, though they will get scratched and dirty eventually.

-Of all the bags that we tested, the least durable ones — in our opinion — were the Rockland Melbourne 20, the Delsey Shadow 3.0, and the SwissGear Meyrin.
+Of all the bags that we tested, the least durable ones — in our opinion — were the Rockland Melbourne 20, the Delsey Shadow 3.0, and the SwissGear 7208.
 Not surprisingly, these were also the least expensive models in this review.
 The most durable seemed to be the Briggs and Riley Baseline Domestic, The North Face Rolling Thunder 22, and the Eagle Creek Tarmac AWD.
 Not surprisingly either, these are some of the more expensive models available.
-While a high price doesn't always guarantee durability, as with the Travelpro Platinum Magna 2 and its dented frame, there is often a close correlation.
+While a high price doesn't always guarantee durability, as with the Travelpro Maxlite and its dented frame, there is often a close correlation.

 A final note on Durability is the warranty that may, or may not, come with your bag.
 All of the bags that we tested came with some warranty, though most of them are limited to manufacturing defects and do not cover damage caused by an airline carrier or normal wear and tear.
 So if one of your spinning wheels pops off, it would most likely be deemed wear and tear and not covered.
-Briggs and Riley and Eagle Creek offer excellent warranties and say they'll cover any repairs that need to be made to a bag, for life and for free, whether the damage is caused by you, the airline, or a defect.
+Briggs and Riley and Eagle Creek offer excellent warranties and say they'll cover any repairs that need to be made to a bag, for life and for free, whether the damage is caused by you, the airline or a defect.

 Whether you opt for convertible, wheeled, or non-wheeled models, you will have to lift your bag multiple times over the course of your travel day: into the trunk, onto the security x-ray belt, and, of course, into the overhead bin.
-So, obviously, the lighter your bag is to begin with, the lighter it will be once you pack it full of all your stuff.
+The lighter your bag is to begin with, the lighter it will be once you pack it full of all your stuff.
 We got out our digital scale and measured the weight of each piece in this review.
 It was no surprise that some manufacturers understated the weight of their bags, so the weights we mention here are all ones we've measured on our calibrated scale.

 One of the lightest bags that we tested was the Osprey Ozone Wheeled 22.
 We were pleasantly surprised to feel how light the Ozone was (4 lbs 10 oz), particularly compared to the Briggs and Riley Baseline Domestic (9 lbs 3 oz), which is twice as heavy.
-There is a tradeoff here though, as the Ozone is made with thin 200D material that won't hold up as well in the long term as the thick ballistic nylon used in the Baseline.
+There is a trade-off here though, as the Ozone is made with thin 200D material that won't hold up as well in the long term as the thick ballistic nylon used in the Baseline.
 Other lightweight bags include the Samsonite Inova 20 (6 lbs 7 oz) and the Travelpro Maxlite 4 22 (6 lbs 5 oz).
-On the heavier end were the Travelpro Platinum Magna 2 (8 lbs 4 oz) and the Delsey Shadow 3.0 21 (8 lbs 9 oz).
+On the more massive end are the Travelpro Platinum Magna 2 (8 lbs 4 oz) and the Delsey Shadow 3.0 21 (8 lbs 9 oz).
 One thing to keep in mind is that the weight of a bag is more noticeable in models that you drag behind you vs. ones that you push alongside.

-We reviewed several bags that looked very professional, including the Briggs and Riley Baseline Domestic and the Travelpro Platinum Magna 2.
+We reviewed several bags that look very professional, including the Briggs and Riley Baseline Domestic and the Travelpro Platinum Magna 2.
 These bags are classic, plain and also somewhat luxurious looking.
 You wouldn't be embarrassed by this bag if you had to take it to a meeting with a potential client.
 Some bags looked more techy or outdoorsy, like The North Face Rolling Thunder 22 and the Osprey Ozone Wheeled 22.
 Those bags could easily fly one weekend and be used to go camping the next.
 Our Editors' Choice winner, the Eagle Creek Tarmac, also has a more relaxed styling but can pass for a business bag particularly if purchase in black.
 We liked the sleek look of the Samsonite Inova 20 but found the Travelpro Maxlite 4 22 to be a little bit nondescript.
 Finally, there was the Rockland Melbourne 20, which is also plain but comes in over 25 different eye-popping color choices.